Tania Pérez Córdova

 Michael Kvium

-Since the paintings and performances of the 1980's Michael Kvium's works have focused on uncompromising descriptions of the aspects of life that we rather hide than expose to observation.
+Michael Kvium (b.
+1955) have since his paintings and performances of the 1980's focused on uncompromising descriptions of the aspects of life that we rather hide than expose to observation.
 In recent years Kvium's grotesque and twisted depictions of the human body are companied by beautiful landscapes and animal motives.
 Death acts as a constant presence in Kvium's works, reminding us of the paradoxical consequence of conception.
 Michael Kvium's painterly stagings contain associations to a theatre stage.

 Runo Lagomarsino